v-harrishe/azure-docs/articles/load-balancer/outbound-rules.md

 You can also use a [public IP prefix](./load-balancer-outbound-connections.md#outboundrules) directly with an outbound rule.

 A public IP prefix increases scaling of your deployment.
 The prefix can be added to the allow list of flows originating from your Azure resources.
-You can configure a frontend IP configuration within the load balancer to reference a public IP address prefix.
+You can configure a frontend IP configuration within the load balancer to reference a public IP prefix.

 The load balancer has control over the public IP prefix.
 The outbound rule will automatically use all public IP addresses contained within the public IP prefix for outbound connections.

 Each of the IP addresses within public IP prefix provides an additional 64,000 ephemeral ports per IP address for load balancer to use as SNAT ports.

+<a name="idletimeout"></a>
-## <a name="idletimeout"></a> Outbound flow idle timeout and TCP reset
+## Outbound flow idle timeout and TCP reset

 Outbound rules provide a configuration parameter to control the outbound flow idle timeout and match it to the needs of your application.
 Outbound idle timeouts default to 4 minutes.
 For more information, see [configure idle timeouts](load-balancer-tcp-idle-timeout.md).